30th July 2021

 As part of the installation, you'll be given an in-home display (IHD).
 This is a handheld digital device which shows how much electricity and gas you’re using, in real time, and how much it’s costing.

 The installer should show you how to use this.
 You may also be able to see your energy use via your online account with your energy company or app.

 You should be given advice on saving energy in your home and how to use your smart meter to do this.
 But the installer should not try to sell you other products while they’re installing your smart meters.
 There's a code of conduct which forbids smart-meter installers from doing this.

 During the installation, engineers sometimes spot potential problems unrelated to your smart meter, such as defective wiring, equipment that is very old, broken fuses or faulty boilers.
 In 2017 and 2018, around 635,000 problems were identified by engineers fitting smart meters, according to Smart Energy GB.

 If a problem is found, the installer’s priority is to make it safe.
 Some problems might mean it’s not appropriate to install smart meters.
 If so, the installer will explain why, and tell you what work needs to be done (by you, your energy company or network operator).

-Smart meters will need replacing around every 10 years – which is more often than current gas and electricity meters.
+Smart meters will need to be replaced around every 10 years – which is more often than current gas and electricity meters.
 Your energy company will let you know when your smart meter is due to be replaced, and arrange a time and date for this to happen.

 Your gas meter is battery-powered so, like traditional prepayment meters, will need to have its battery replaced when it goes flat.
-It should send a notification to your supplier when it needs replacing, but if you’re concerned, contact your energy firm.
-Electricity smart meters are mains-powered.
+This is the same as with traditional prepayment meters.
+Your gas smart meter should send a notification to your supplier when it needs replacing, but if you’re concerned, contact your energy firm.
+Smart electricity meters are mains-powered.

 In-home displays can be either mains or battery-powered.
 If yours stops working, it won’t affect your smart meter.